Environmental issues with coral reefs: Climate change

 Rising sea levels due to climate change requires coral to grow so the coral can stay close enough to the surface to continue the process of photosynthesis.
 Water temperature changes or disease of the coral can induce coral bleaching, as happened during the 1998 and 2004 El Niño years, in which sea surface temperatures rose well above normal, bleaching and killing many reefs.
 Bleaching may be caused by different triggers, including high sea surface temperature (SST), pollution, or other diseases.
 SST coupled with high irradiance (light intensity), triggers the loss of zooxanthellae, a symbiotic single cell algae that gives the coral its color and the coral's dinoflagellate pigmentation, which turns the coral white when it is expelled, which can kill the coral.
 Zooxanthellae provide up to 90% of their hosts' energy supply.
 Healthy reefs can often recover from bleaching if water temperatures cool.
 However, recovery may not be possible if CO_{2} levels rise to 500 ppm because concentrations of carbonate ions may then be too low.
 In summary, ocean warming is the primary cause of mass coral bleaching and mortality (very high confidence), which, together with ocean acidification, deteriorates the balance between coral reef construction and erosion (high confidence).

 Warming seawater may also welcome the emerging problem of coral disease.
 Weakened by warm water, coral is much more prone to diseases including black band disease, white band disease and skeletal eroding band.
 If global temperatures increase by 2 °C during the twenty-first century, coral may not be able to adapt quickly enough to survive.

 Warming seawater is also expected to cause migrations in fish populations to compensate for the change.
 This puts coral reefs and their associated species at risk of invasion and may cause their extinction if they are unable to compete with the invading populations.

 A 2010 report by the Institute of Physics predicts that unless the national targets set by the Copenhagen Accord are amended to eliminate loopholes, then by 2100 global temperatures could rise by 4.2 °C and result in an end to coral reefs.
-Even a temperature rise of just 2 °C, currently very likely to happen in the next 50 years (so by 2068 A.D.), there would be a more than 99% chance that tropical corals would be eradicated.
+Even a temperature rise of just 2 °C, currently very likely to happen in the next 50 years (by 2068), there would be a more than 99% chance that tropical corals would be eradicated.

 Warm-water coral reef ecosystems house one-quarter of the marine biodiversity and provide services in the form of food, income and shoreline protection to coastal communities around the world.
 These ecosystems are threatened by climate and non-climate drivers, especially ocean warming, MHWs, ocean acidification, SLR, tropical cyclones, fisheries/overharvesting, land-based pollution, disease spread and destructive shoreline practices.
 Warm-water coral reefs face near-term threats to their survival, but research on observed and projected impacts is very advanced.